What is asbestos?

 - Is asbestos a hazard to commercial and industry workers that have contact with it on a daily basis?
 Due to government regulation, this is unlikely.
 In the years before government regulation, asbestos exposure was an occupational hazard.

 In the United States, asbestos containing products available to the general public have essentially been eliminated.
 Its use today is mainly limited to commercial and industrial applications.
 Federal government regulations require the protection of the health and safety of persons that use materials containing asbestos in their occupations.
-The primary public health hazard is the inadvertent or uncontrolled contact with old materials or products that contain asbestos materials and are not intact.
+The primary public health hazard is the inadvertent or uncontrolled contact with old materials or imported products that contain asbestos materials and are not intact.

 You will not be harmed by touching asbestos or being near materials containing it.
 Asbestos can cause health problems when inhaled into the lungs.
 If products containing asbestos are disturbed, microscopic, lightweight asbestos fibers are released into the air.
 Persons breathing the air may breathe in the asbestos fibers.
 Continued exposure increases the amount of fibers that remain in the lung.
 Fibers embedded in lung tissue over time may result in lung diseases such as asbestosis, lung cancer, or mesothelioma.
 Studies have shown that the combination of smoking and asbestos exposure is particularly harmful.